fareehamalik/A2-LLM-APP/ai-game/README.md

 To run the game, cd in your terminal to the ai-game folder.
 Then input "python main.py" within terminal and hit enter.
 Input your command and hit enter again.
 Unfortunately, there is an issue with parsing of json, so the proper formatting of output does not work.

 ## Game concept
 ### Below is the detailed game concept I had envisioned.
-Unfortunately, the learning curve and implementation was steep, and not everything could be implemented in a timely manner.
-However, I plan to complete this in my spare time.
+I have listed issues.

 I believe that the main issues lied in how I had formatted the rules.json.
 I was not able to translate my game idea to something understandable for a LLM.
 Furthermore, the fm.txt may have been too complex, as I was debugging issues I assumed more clarity would help from that file.
 Finally, the JSON parsing issues resulted in difficulty with saving and revieweing what the LLM was saying.